Extended Foster Care Explained

 Extended Care and Education Outcomes

 A 2019 study by Child Trends compares how young people in extended foster care fared versus same-age peers who had already exited the system.
-The study found that, at age 21, youth in extended care were:
+It found that, at age 21, youth in extended care were:

 - three times more likely to be enrolled in school;